irnamstf/2403-ITT440/10% Individual Assignment/28 NUR ZUREEN SHAZA BINTI MOHD NAZARUDDIN/README.md

 VMware Workstation Player is a free desktop virtualization software application provided by VMware.
 It allows users to create and run virtual machines (VMs) on a Windows or Linux host operating system.
 It's designed for both personal and professional use, providing an isolated environment for running multiple operating systems on a single physical machine.

-## Benefits of VMware Workstation Player :
+## Benefits of Using VMware Workstation Player :

 - VMware allows multiple virtual servers to run on a single physical server, maximizing resource utilization and reducing hardware costs.
 - Developers can create isolated VMs to test new software, updates, or patches without affecting the production environment